ag-informatics/ag-informatics-course/module2/lab2/README.md

 ## BEFORE THE LAB

-### Install Anaconda or Miniconda
+### Python virtual environment.

+Software is evolving constantly.
+Python, for example, release a new version annually.
+New versions come with new features, in the same time, some existing features will be deprecated or removed.
+This nature of software development applies to over 100,000 Python's libraries.

 You must install Anaconda or Miniconda.
 If you have already installed either of them, you can skip this part and start on [Create new environment](#create-new-environment).
 If you have not install any of them, we recommend you install Miniconda.

 #### Miniconda

 Anaconda is a completed bundle, however, it is take a lot of space in your computer.
-[Miniconda](https://docs.conda.io/en/latest/miniconda.html) will only install `conda` system in your machince which is a Python package manager.
+[Miniconda](https://docs.conda.io/en/latest/miniconda.html) will only install `conda` system in your machine which is a Python package manager.
 It won't come with tools such as Jupyter Notebook out of the book.
-However, VS Code has a Jupyter notebook extenstion that works perfectly with Notebook files.
+However, VS Code has a Jupyter notebook extension that works perfectly with Notebook files.
 In this case, you will need to install `Jupyter` extension in VS Code which you can search in "Extensions" tab on the left panel or (ctrl + shift + x).

 #### Anaconda

 Anaconda is an all-in-one Python installer that downloads Python, Jupyter Notebooks, and a host of Python tools and packages.
 It serves as a unified Python installation, reducing the burden of package management and setting up your development environment.
 [The Data Carpentry](https://datacarpentry.org/python-ecology-lesson) provides a helpful installation guide in case you need it.

 ### Create new environment